 Is Microblading Permanent?

 Many people refer to microblading as a brow tattoo, but they are not sure is microblading permanent.
-No, microblading is not permanent.
+No, the effects of microblading are not permanent.
 It fades after 1-2 years.

 Microblading is under the semi-permanent category, which means that the results don’t last forever, as with a real tattoo.